Otaku-Projects/AngularJS-CRUD-PHP/README.md

 In current stage, I am going to perform Code refactoring and add some new features, it may take a long duration.

 ## Demo
-[Documentation](http://keithbox.github.io/AngularJS-CRUD-PHP/demo/index.html), this document include the API reference.
+Sorry about that I cannot provide a sample that can access the database.
+For quick view how to use/reuse the source, please check the [online documentation](http://keithbox.github.io/AngularJS-CRUD-PHP/demo/index.html)

-For the executable sample that can access the MySQL DB, please follow the install and setup guide in it
+For further study, please follow the installation guide to setup on your local environment.

-[PPSP-360_Degree_Evaluation_System](https://github.com/keithbox/PPSP-360_Degree_Evaluation_System), a practice of an E-Appraisal system.
+[PPSP-360_Degree_Evaluation_System](https://github.com/keithbox/PPSP-360_Degree_Evaluation_System), a branch of this one and practice for an E-Appraisal system.

-[NoSQLSystem](https://github.com/keithbox/NoSQLSystem), a practice of a website that using MongoDB database
+[NoSQLSystem](https://github.com/keithbox/NoSQLSystem), a branch of this one and practice for a website that using MongoDB database

 In my try, this project good for the small website project that within or around 30 pages.